obkaul/VRTactileDraw/README.md

 ## Project Links
 * Issues: https://github.com/obkaul/VRTactileDraw/issues
-* Paper: TODO include paper link
+* Paper: A preliminary paper version and video figure can be found at www.kaul.me in the projects section.

 ## Other
 Due to the current project structure, you have to ensure that the PaintMode is disabled in Unity on start as the project will crash otherwise.